centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 ### Central server

-> Before restarting Broker you must export the configuration from the Centreon
+> Before restarting Broker, you must export the configuration from the Centreon
 > Web interface.

 Restart Centreon Broker on the Central server: